killvxk/qengine/README.md

 - polycXOR: 20.63% Bits-flipped in the test

-- polyc128_extreme Mode:  50.26% Bits-flipped in the test (2.5x Improvement Over XOR)
+- polyc128_extreme Mode:  50.26% Bits-flipped in the test (2.5x Improvement Over polycXOR)

 - aes128-CTR Mode: 50.04% Bits-flipped in the test